kuku929/checkfs/README.md

-# checkfs: a filesystem check tool for OpenBFS
+# checkfs: A filesystem check tool for OpenBFS

-This tool performs sanity checks on a OpenBFS partition and is developed for FreeBSD.
+This tool performs sanity checks on an OpenBFS partition and is developed for FreeBSD.
+As of now, only the superblock is read to determine if the filesystem is corrupted.

 ## Building

-clone this repo in a directory. and run the following command in the terminal.
+Clone this repo in a directory and run the following command in the terminal.
 ```bash
 cd <work-dir>
 make
 ```

 ## Running
-sudo access is required to open the partition.
 The partition name may look something like /dev/ndaXpY if it is in disk or /dev/daXpsY if it is in a usb flash drive.
 ```bash
 $ sudo ./checkfs <name-of-partition>
 ```
 ## TODO
-[] fill in the inode_check() function.
+1. [] fill in the inode_check() function.
-[] add journal replay
+2. [] add journal replay